-Item Frequency How properties have been sourced (e.g. through stock acquisition or another delivery route) How the Council has funded its contributory share Breakdown of households housed by previous housing situation, e.g. emergency accommodation/temporary accommodation In December Tenancy duration 2023 and thereafter upon Rent levels request to aid with evaluation of the Number of additional pledges made to provide housing for those in bridging accommodation fund Number of properties obtained outside the local authority's area, if applicable, and where these are located.
-Evaluation of additional pledges, number of individuals houses, number of properties occupied.
+Item Frequency How properties have been sourced (e.g. through stock acquisition or another delivery route) How the Council has funded its contributory share Breakdown of households housed by previous housing situation, e.g. emergency accommodation/temporary accommodation In April 2024 and thereafter upon request to aid with 1.
+0.1.01.07 0.00.01.01.01.01 evaluation of the Rent levels fund Number of properties obtained outside the local authority's area, if applicable, and where these are located.